airbytehq/abctl/README.md

 > [!NOTE]
 > This README primarily focuses on the `abctl` tool itself, not the Airbyte platform.
 >
-> If you're looking for Airbyte's official quick start documentation, that can be found [here](https://docs.airbyte.com/using-airbyte/getting-started/oss-quickstart).
+> If you're looking for Airbyte's official quickstart documentation, that can be found [here](https://docs.airbyte.com/using-airbyte/getting-started/oss-quickstart).

 ---